yixiao2/FvCB-JAGS/README.md

 # Bayesian estimation of photosynthetic parameters in a Farquhar-von Caemmerer-Berry model

-With concurrent measurements of An-Ci and Y(II)-Ci data, posterior distribution of photosynthetic parameters in a Farquhar-von Caemmerer-Berry (FvCB) model is calculated with software called [JAGS (Just Another Gibbs Sampler).](http://mcmc-jags.sourceforge.net/) This note book provides the entire workflow for the implementation of the Bayesian estimation.
+With concurrent measurements of A<sub>n</sub>-C<sub>i</sub> and Y(II)-C<sub>i</sub> data, posterior distribution of photosynthetic parameters in a Farquhar-von Caemmerer-Berry (FvCB) model is calculated with software called [JAGS (Just Another Gibbs Sampler).](http://mcmc-jags.sourceforge.net/) This notebook provides the entire workflow for the implementation of the Bayesian estimation.

 **[Reference]**
 Xiao Y, Hepworth C, Sloan J, Osborne CP, Fleming AJ, Chen XY, Zhu X-G. (2019) Uncertainty of photosynthetic parameter estimation of C3 leaves: a Bayesian approach. (under preparation)

 ## Getting Started

-This workflow is written in [Jupyter notebook](https://jupyter.org/) which is an open-source software to support interactive data science.
-Both Python and R can be used as the coding language (here we use R), meanwhile instructions or comments along with the workflow is written in Markdown.
+This workflow is written in [Jupyter notebook](https://jupyter.org/), which is an open-source software to support interactive data science.
+Both Python and R can be used as the coding language (here we use R), meanwhile instructions or comments alongside the workflow are written in Markdown.

-### Prerequisites
+### - Prerequisites
-Here we used a laptop with windows 10 system.
+Here we used a laptop with the Windows 10 operating system.
 A similar installation pipeline should work with MacOS and Linux.

 1. R-3.6.1:
 Download R from [https://www.r-project.org/](https://www.r-project.org/) and install.